-The Executive Director has the responsibility and the authority to determine when the help of law enforcement officers is necessary, as outlined in the policy, these procedures, and Utah State law.
+The Principal has the responsibility and the authority to determine when the help of law enforcement officers is necessary, as outlined in this policy and Utah State law.

 - 14.2.1 The School administration may invite law enforcement officials to the School to: - [a] conduct an investigation of alleged criminal conduct on the School premises or during a School-sponsored activity; - [b] maintain a safe and orderly educational environment; or - [c] maintain or restore order when the presence of such officers is necessary to prevent injury to persons or property.